Jeimer Candelario Player Props: Nationals vs. Cubs

 - The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.
+- The Cubs' 4.15 team ERA ranks 15th among all MLB pitching staffs.

-- The Cubs surrender the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- Cubs pitchers combine to allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.